therealPaulPlay/PlaySocketJS/README.md

 - `joinRoom(hostId: string)`: Join an existing room – Returns Promise (async)
 - `destroy()`: Use this to leave a room and close the connection
 - `updateStorage(key: string, type: 'set' | 'array-add' | 'array-add-unique' | 'array-remove-matching' | 'array-update-matching', value: any, updateValue?: any)`: Update the shared storage.
 Safely update arrays in storage by adding, removing, or updating items.
 UpdateValue is only required for the 'array-update-matching' operation type
+- `sendRequest(name: string, data?: any)`: Send requests to the server with optional custom data (handle these in the `requestReceived` server event)
 - `onEvent(event: string, callback: Function)`: Register an event callback

 #### Event types